-Exploring Tobecco Habits In School Going Adolescents Boys In Sangaria Hanumangarh District Of Rajasthan
+Exploring Tobecco Habits in School Going Adolescents Boys in Sangaria Hanumangarh District of Rajasthan

-ABSTRACT
+ABSTRACT Exploring Tobecco Habits in School Going Adolescents Boys in Sangaria Hanumangarh District of Rajasthan

 The present study was conducted to examine the prevalence, patterns, and influencing factors of tobacco consumption among adolescent school-going boys aged 12 to 18 years in Sangaria city, Hanumangarh district, Rajasthan.
 A sample of 100 respondents was selected using a purposive sampling method from various schools across the city.
 Data were collected through structured questionnaires and personal interviews.
 The findings revealed that a significant proportion of adolescents were engaged in tobacco consumption, with popular products including pan masala, gutkha, bidi, and cigarettes.
 Peer influence, family habits, curiosity, and media exposure were identified as major contributing factors for initiation.
 The study also highlighted that peer influence (44%) and personal interest (33%) were the leading causes of tobacco use, while a substantial number (28%) reported being influenced by family members such as fathers or brothers.
 Despite the high usage rates, 77% of the respondents supported the idea of banning tobacco products, and 89% stated they would not recommend tobacco use to others, indicating a level of awareness about the health hazards associated with tobacco.
 The study emphasizes the urgent need for targeted health education programs and anti-tobacco campaigns in schools and communities to reduce tobacco use among adolescents.

-Keywords: tobacco consumption, health hazards, chronic obstructive pulmonary disease, pulmonary tuberculosis
+Keywords: tobacco consumption, health hazards, chronic obstructive pulmonary disease, pulmonary tuberculosis.

-INTRODUCTION
+1. INTRODUCTION